Clay-Ferguson/coral/README.md

 - **Correct working directory:** Automatically sets the script's directory as the working directory
 - **Interactive execution:** Terminal remains open after execution for reviewing output
 - **User-friendly display:** Shows script name, directory, and completion status

+Nautilus does already have the ability to run script files, but using this menu makes it much easier because it takes only a single click.

 ## Installation